ldtteam/MinecoloniesWiki/source/systems/protection.md

 The custom protection includes turning explosions off (by default), to have creepers, TNT and any modded blocks not destroy your area.

-It also covers from Y = 0 to y = 256, so you don't have to worry about any griefing from bedrock to sky limit.
+It also covers from Y = 0 to Y = 256, so you don't have to worry about any griefing from bedrock to sky limit.

 **Note:** The Protection system depends on the claim system.
 Only areas that are "claimed" will have the protection system.
 See Town Claim Modes for complete information.